BrunaRihl/BarMix-Dublin/README.md

 * [Smashing Magazine](https://www.smashingmagazine.com/2021/10/object-fit-background-size-css/): I used this reference to manage how background images adjust within their container.

-* [ReadMe Example](https://github.com/kera-cudmore/readme-examples/blob/main/milestone1-readme.md): To write the ReadMe file, I followed the structure and table format (testing section) from the readme-examples repository by Kera Cudmore.
+* [README Example](https://github.com/kera-cudmore/readme-examples/blob/main/milestone1-readme.md): To write the README file, I followed the structure and table format (testing section) from the readme-examples repository by Kera Cudmore.

 * The foundation of the website's code/design was established using the CI Love Running project as a starting point.